 false, the vertex function does not write a value to the

 The function constants control the source of a parameter to the lighting computation in the

 calculate function.
-By using the
+When you use the

 The corresponding inputs to the fragment function also use the same function constants.

-Creating Different Pipelines
+Create Different Pipelines